 The story is also one of the few times Colloff put herself in the narrative.
 That time, she explained, “I simply had to, there was no other way.”
 John Feit was arrested last year.

 Colloff’s preternatural ability to encourage sources to open up doesn’t mean each story has worked out.
 Colloff has walked away from stories when she couldn’t get the details she needed, sources weren’t forthcoming, or resistant to talk.
 “Sometimes you just work around the holes in the story, and it makes the story more interesting, and sometimes you can’t and you have to walk away,” she says.
-Colloff once dropped the now-famous story of Cameron Todd Willingham, who had been wrongfully executed for murdering his wife and children.
+Colloff once dropped the now-famous story of Cameron Todd Willingham, who had been wrongfully executed for murdering his children.
 She was scooped by David Grann, who beat her to a source.
 “He wrote an incredible story,” Colloff recalls.
 “I wasn’t mad.”

 A significant influence on Colloff’s writing is her friend and colleague Kate Rodemann, who serves as the magazine’s deputy editor.
 Rodemann taught Colloff to refrain from editorializing in her writing and, instead, to simply and methodically lay out the facts.
 Colloff explained that in 2010, she wrote a story about Anthony Graves, who was wrongly convicted of murdering a family of six people in Somerville, Texas, and sent to death row.
 While writing the story, Colloff was outraged by the facts of the case, and her first draft seethed with moral indignation.
 “Kate worked with me to strip out that emotion and in doing so, made it a much more powerful and persuasive piece.
 Her point was that if I just presented the facts of the case and didn’t editorialize and tell readers what to think, they would come to the same conclusion I had—that Anthony was innocent.
 But because readers would have to connect the dots and work to reach that conclusion on their own, they would be all the more devastated by it.”